Migrate Public Folders to Office 365 Seamlessly – Step-by-Step Guide (2025)

 move public folders to Office 365

-• FQDN of source server is equivalent to the fully qualified domain name of Mailbox server where to host the public folder hierarchy.
+• FQDN of the source server is equivalent to the fully qualified domain name of the Mailbox server which hosts the public folder hierarchy.

 public folder